coenm/Z85e/README.md

 - Z85e encodes an input byte array (with a length multiple of 4) exactly the same as Z85;
 - Z85e decodes an input string (with a length multiple of 5) exactly the same as Z85;

+## Definition
+todo

-# Example encoding Z85
+# Example encoding

 Data and definitions are taken from the extended documentation of [Z85](https://rfc.zeromq.org/spec:32/Z85/).

-Z85 uses this representation for each base-85 value from zero to 84:
+Z85, and Z85e uses this representation for each base-85 value from zero to 84:
 ```
  0 -  9:  0 1 2 3 4 5 6 7 8 9
 10 - 19:  a b c d e f g h i j